devilschile2/Hardware-Target-Game-Database-DiskImages/scripts/Readme.md

   Zips all the files in a folder, each in it's own zip.

+## sendNotification.sh

+  Sends a notification over telegram.
+Can be used to notify when a lengthy task is finished, like a download, an import...
+  The bot token hast to be configured.

 ## systemControlApi

   Creates a rest-Api where you can perform restart/shutdown actions for your retronas.
 No user control is made so use it at your own risk.